New Albany, Indiana: Civil War

-During the Civil War, New Albany served as both a supply center for Union troops and as a medical care center for wounded soldiers.
-Up to 1,500 wounded soldiers were treated in New Albany during the war, many non-medical buildings were converted into makeshift hospitals.
+During the American Civil War, New Albany served as both a supply center for Union troops and as a medical care center for wounded soldiers.
+Up to 1,500 wounded soldiers were treated in New Albany during the war, and many non-medical buildings were converted into makeshift hospitals.

 In 1862, Abraham Lincoln established one of the first seven national cemeteries in New Albany for burying the many war dead.
 Despite the ongoing war, a new courthouse was built in 1865, which was used until the 1960s, when the current City-County courthouse was constructed, also the first in Indiana.

 The Town Clock Church, now the Second Baptist Church, was used as the New Albany stop in the Underground Railroad.
-The original steeple was destroyed by a lightning strike in 1915, and a new replica steeple wasn't completed until 101 years later in 2016.
+The original steeple was destroyed by a lightning strike in 1915, and a new replica steeple was not completed until 101 years later in 2016.

-During the American Civil War the trade with the South dwindled as New Albany was boycotted by both sides, by Confederates because it was in a Union state and by the North because it was considered as too friendly to the South.
-Indianapolis overtook New Albany as Indiana's largest city in 1860, and across the river, Louisville's population grew much faster, New Albany never regained its original stature.
+During the Civil War, New Albany businesses were boycotted by Confederates because it was in a Union state and by the North because it was considered too friendly to the South.
+Indianapolis overtook New Albany as Indiana's largest city in 1860, and across the river, Louisville's population grew much faster.
+New Albany never regained its original stature.
 The once robust steamboat industry ended by 1870, with the last steamboat built in New Albany named, appropriately, the Robert E. Lee.

 During the second half of the 19th century, New Albany experienced an industrial boom despite the collapse of the steamboat industry.
-The advent of the railroad created economic opportunity for the city as a pork packing and locomotive repair center.
+The advent of railroads created economic opportunity for the city as a pork packing and locomotive repair center.
 A bridge was built across the Ohio River in 1886, providing a rail and road connection with Kentucky.
-American Plate Glass Works opened in 1865 which employed as many as 2,000 workers.
+American Plate Glass Works opened in 1865 and employed as many as 2,000 workers.
 When the factory relocated in 1893, New Albany lost a large part of its population and went into economic decline.

 20th century

-In the early 20th century, New Albany became a center of plywood and veneer, and its largest employer was the New Albany Veneering Company.
+In the early 20th century, New Albany became a center of plywood and veneer manufacturing, and its largest employer was the New Albany Veneering Company.
 By 1920, New Albany was the largest producer of plywood and veneer in the world, with other producers including Indiana Veneer Panel Company and Hoosier Panel Company.

 On March 23, 1917, a tornado struck the north side of New Albany, killing at least 46 people.

 Interstate 64 was built through New Albany in 1961 and led to the construction of the Sherman Minton Bridge.
 The project cost $14.8 million.
-The bridge was named for US Senator and later Supreme Court Justice Sherman Minton, who was a native of nearby Georgetown and practiced law in New Albany.
+The bridge was named for U.S. Senator and later U.S. Supreme Court Justice Sherman Minton, who was a native of nearby Georgetown and practiced law in New Albany.
 The bridge was named the "most beautiful long-span bridge of 1961" by the American Institute of Steel Construction.